Baystation12/Baystation12-Lore/Harr'qac.md

 ## Education

 The most famous academy of Harr'qac is The University of Harr'qac.
 It's not located any any city, but it rather creates a city like any other itself.
 It's located on the island of Korm.
 The university takes almost whole island, with lots of parks, services, leisure areas...
 It is supported by other cities, as the global government meets there.

-Since Harr'qac Skrell can decide which caste they will enter, the university gives opportunity to study anything, from any caste.

 Same as on Qerrbalak, each city state also has its own academy.